My Art Practice

 My name is Penny Rowe - I’m an Artist - I’m also the Director of Penny’s Community Arts (CIC) and since 2014 I’ve been sharing art in schools and around my community.
 Since the late 1990’s I’ve been rearing my six children whilst continuing my academic studies; as a carer I’ve developed patience and compassion which has supported my desire to share artistic understanding and create opportunities for others to make their own artwork.

-This way of working is a psychological system of processing trauma, a pensive connection of emotion, memory, and artistic production.
+In childhood, I was raised in a highly structured belief system.
+This came abruptly to an end at the age of 36, where I rejected my religious upbringing and re-examined many of the foundational tenets, I had previously accepted.
+The experience of religious conversion, then a crisis of faith, followed by rebuilding new belief systems, fundamentally influenced the content of my artistic expression.
+Thus, my practice is a type of psychological system of processing trauma, a pensive connection of emotion, memory, and artistic production.
 Sometimes the work changes, and these changes are also documented in the archive.
 Because of this repetitive grounding, my work is seated within cathartic practices as I use materials as a way of processing feelings in relation to lived experience.
-Through this reflective approach I also examine the extended themes of authority, attachment, and frames of reference.